Apr 25, 2020

 Olympus XZ-1, ISO100, f2.8, 1/800 (jpeg)

 The above image was taken in 2012 when my wife and I visited Paris.
-You will see this is again not a great image because I did all the mistakes one should avoid making.
-For example, I pointed the camera to the sky, and the camera then exposed for the clouds.
-The street-level was underexposed with increased shadow noise.
+You will see this is again not a great image because I made all the mistakes one should avoid making.
+For example, I pointed the camera to the sky, and the camera then focussed (exposed) on the clouds.
+The street level was underexposed with more shadow noise.
 The little Olympus XZ-1 is way more capable when exposed correctly.

-You will see from the other examples below, I again used different editing styles with these images.
-Some I edited like I did with the above examples and the final image, I opened the raw file in PhotoLab, then transferred the result to Photoshop.
+You will see from the other examples, and how I applied different editing styles.
+Some I edited like I did with the above examples and the final image, I opened the raw file in PhotoLab and then transferred the result to Photoshop.
 From Photoshop I used Luminar as a filter to replace the sky.
 This enabled me to apply and combine the unique strengths of each editor in one editing session.

 Olympus XZ-1 - raw file edited in PhotoLab 3

-Below you see the different image editors I used and the order in which I spend time with each:-
+Below you see the different image editors I used and the order in which I spent time with each:-

 1. Photoshop CC (My main creative and complete image editor plus raw converter)